-Funds from your adoption will support the lifetime care of rescued bears at Animals Asia's sanctuary in China as well as continuing efforts to rescue hundreds of others across the country.
+Funds from your adoption will support the lifetime care of rescued bears at Animals Asia's sanctuary in Vietnam as well as continuing efforts to rescue hundreds of others across the country.
 You will also be helping support Animals Asia's campaign to end the cruel practice of bear farming.
 Animal Asia’s bear sanctuaries provide a safe, natural environment where bears can live out the rest of their lives free from suffering.

 Your money will help:

 Fund the lifetime care of Parly and other bears like him

 Rescue moon bears held in captivity in bear bile farms

 Provide veterinary care to nurse sick and injured moon bears

 Promote awareness of the welfare needs of captive animals